 - Its statue glows in the dark.

-Answer: Rules 1 and 4 both mention the glow-in-the-dark statue, so you can zero in on those rules to make the key deductions:
+Rules 3 and 7 both mention the glow-in-the-dark statue, so you can zero in on those rules to make the key deductions:

 This question shows you the value of thinking through the situation up front: It allows you to scan the choices and quickly zero in on the answer.
 We're asked what must be true of the third pedestal, and we just deduced that pedestal 3 must be occupied by either the gangster or inventor, so it certainly can't be occupied by an athlete; therefore, (D) is the correct choice.